← All Articles

 • VPN → Cloud VPN/DirectConnect

-Step 3: Use Cloud Pricing Calculators
+Step 3: Use the Pricing Calculators

-All three providers offer detailed pricing calculators:
+All three providers have detailed calculators:

-• AWS Pricing Calculator: calculator.aws
+• AWS: calculator.aws

-• Azure Pricing Calculator: azure.microsoft.com/en-us/pricing/calculator
+• Azure: azure.microsoft.com/en-us/pricing/calculator

-• GCP Pricing Calculator: cloud.google.com/products/calculator
+• GCP: cloud.google.com/products/calculator

 Step 4: Factor in Migration Costs